thma/LtuPatternFactory/README.md

            | Add (Exp e) (Exp e)
            | Mul (Exp e) (Exp e)

--- the environment is a list of tupels mapping variable names to values of type e type Env e = [(String, e)]
+-- the environment is a list of tuples mapping variable names to values of type e type Env e = [(String, e)]

 -- a simple evaluator reducing expression to numbers